IQSS/IQSS-RCS-slurm-examples/README.md

-# hpchellos
+# IQSS-RCS-slurm-examples

-The following includes "Hello World" for the common HPC apps.
+The following includes "Hello World" for  common statistics packages in use at IQSS.

 * Matlab
 * Mathematica